smacke/ffsubsync/README.md

 [![Build Status](https://travis-ci.org/smacke/subsync.svg?branch=master)](https://travis-ci.org/smacke/subsync)

-Language-agnostic automatic synchronization of subtitles to video, so that subtitles are aligned to the correct starting point within the video.
+Language-agnostic automatic synchronization of subtitles with video, so that subtitles are aligned to the correct starting point within the video.

 The implementation for this project was started during HackIllinois 2019,